UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 #### Northern Ireland

+A positive case is defined as an individual who has received a positive polymerase chain reaction (PCR) test result.
+If an individual tests positive via an lateral flow device (LFD) test they are required to take a confirmatory PCR test in all situations.
+Positive LFD tests are therefore not included in the figures for positive cases for Northern Ireland.

 Data include only pillar 1 cases until 26 June, from when pillar 2 cases are also included.

 Cases in Northern Ireland were not reported on 25 and 27 December 2020, and 1 January 2021.

 #### Scotland

+A positive case is defined as an individual with at least one confirmed polymerase chain reaction (PCR) positive test.
+The number of lateral flow device (LFD) positive results are not included in daily case counts.

 Data include only pillar 1 cases until 15 June, from when pillar 2 cases are also included.
 Scotland's data include a batch of cases for which specimen date was not available over a 10 day period between 15 and 25 April.
 These samples were assigned a specimen date in the midpoint within this range (20 April) causing the artificial spike in the chart.

 #### Wales

+A positive case is defined as an individual who has received a positive polymerase chain reaction (PCR) test result.
+If an individual tests positive via an lateral flow device (LFD) test they are advised to take a confirmatory PCR test, therefore positive LFD tests are not included in the figures for positive cases for Wales.

 Data include mainly pillar 1 cases until 14 July, from when pillar 2 cases have been included.
 This included 842 historic pillar 2 cases that had not previously been reported in the UK total, causing an increase in the UK total.